On this page

 The programme is an integral part of Australia's tourism industry and also supports the Australian economy by providing supplementary labour for industries requiring short-term casual workers.

 Work and holiday visas are similar to working holiday visas, except that the work and holiday visa programme requires additional documentation from arrangement countries.
 Applicants may need to provide a letter of support from their government agreeing to their stay in Australia, hold university education qualifications and have functional English.

 Note: These extra provisions do not apply to applicants from the United States of America.

 Diplomatic visas allow for temporary entry of people wanting to travel to Australia in a diplomatic or official capacity, on advice from the Department of Foreign Affairs and Trade (DFAT).
 Eligible people should apply for this visa regardless of their intended period of stay in Australia.

-Temporary work (international relations) visas are for people who are intending to travel to Australia on a temporary basis:
+The Temporary Work (International Relations) visas (subclass 403) is for people who are intending to travel to Australia on a temporary basis:

 - to work for a foreign government agency (where they do not have official status)

 - to undertake work or an activity in accordance with the terms and conditions of an agreement between the Australian Government or a state/territory government and the government of another country

 - as a domestic worker for the holder of a Diplomatic (subclass 995) visa

 - as a person whom privileges and immunities will be accorded under the